scoville/req_ssrf/README.md

 ## What else the check leaves open

 Nothing connects to a refused URL, so a user cannot find out what is listening on an internal address.
-Two things remain.
+Three things remain.

 The first is the reason for a refusal. `ReqSSRF.BlockedError` says whether the name failed to resolve or resolved to a reserved address, which tells a user